 A student athlete or student involved in extracurricular activities who is involved in cheating will also be unable to participate in sports/extracurricular competitions.

-EXTRA-CURRICULAR EVENTS St. Frances Cabrini students are expected to conduct themselves in a way that reflects the values taught at our Catholic institution.
+EXTRA-CURRICULAR EVENTS: St. Frances Cabrini students are expected to conduct themselves in a way that reflects the values taught at our Catholic institution.
 Good sportsmanship should be highly fostered by both students, parents, and others attending events.
 The administration reserves the right to discipline its students for off-campus behavior that is not in line with behavior expectations of its students during the course of the school day.

 +CHARITABLE to others- willing to help and to serve without having to be asked.

 It is important that we treat everyone in a loving, accepting, Christ-like manner.
-Christ stated, “The Son of Man did not come to be served but to serve and to lay down his life as a ransom for many.”
-We too should be willing to assist others not because we have to but from a desire to serve because we understand it is pleasing to God.
-While it is not expected that we go out of our way every time please someone else, it is understood that we treat everyone in a manner that is exemplary of a Christian.
+Christ stated, “The Son of Man did not come to be served, but to serve and to lay down his life as a ransom for many.”
+We too should be willing to assist others not because we have to, but from a desire to serve because we understand it is pleasing to God.

-BULLYING St. Frances Cabrini School has the responsibility as a Catholic institution to instill into the mind of each student every child’s worth and value as an image of God.
-Bullying behavior is defined as repeated and persistent verbal, written, physical, or psychological action, implied action or communication intended to cause harm, fear or distress to another person (or group of persons).
+BULLYING: SFCS has the responsibility as a Catholic institution to instill in the mind of each student every child’s worth and value as an image of God.
+Bullying behavior is defined as repeated and persistent verbal, written, physical, or psychological action, implied action or communication intended to cause harm, fear, or distress to another person (or group of persons).
 Bullying is a means of control and may be carried out directly through physical, verbal, written, or electronic means, or indirectly through social and emotional aggression.

 Examples of bullying, as defined above, may include, but are not limited to:

 Verbal (overt) Physical (overt) Social/Emotional (covert)